yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Encounter-intro.md

       - The "partOf" field on the base Encounters is populated to point at a Grouping Encounter
       - Only a SINGLE level of Encounter hierarchy is supported.
 The "partOf" field of a base Encounter must point ONLY at a single Grouping Encounter.
 Other more complex structures are NOT supported
       - It is perfectly acceptable to have a Grouping Encounter which contains only a single base Encounter.
 In fact this is likely to be common - as when the initial encounter occurs it is not known how events will unfold.
 The simplest approach for a Maturity Level 2 Data Provider will therefore be to always create a Grouping Encounter in anticipation.
 With the grouping structure already in place, it becomes straightforward to add additional Encounters as-and-if they occur.
+      - It is, of course, also acceptable to have a standalone Encounter with no Grouping Encounter - for example where an Encounter is not going to be part of any grouping and this is known from the start.
       - The Grouping Encounter is essentially an empty shell.
 Its purpose is purely to group.
 All of the important information is held in the base Encounters.
        - The Grouping Encounter does however add value by capturing the overall period and the full set of "hospitalization" information about admission and discharge.
 Whilst this could be deduced from the base encounters, it is helpful and logical to also provide in one place here.